-16.04.19 Geography CBC 1311 Principles of (
+15.04.19 Geography

 GRG 1311 Principles of Geography 3,0

 A geographic overview of basic Physical Systems (landforms, climate, vegetation...) and Human Systems (cultural geography, political geography, medical geography, geography of sports...) and their interactions at international, national, and local levels.